Late January Extreme Cold; Watching East Coast Storm Threat This Weekend

 Late This Afternoon

-Southwest wind 15 to 20 knots.
-Mostly cloudy.
-Waves 2 to 3 feet.
+Northwest wind 15 to 20 knots.
+Mostly cloudy with a chance of snow showers.
+Waves calm to 1 foot.

 Tonight